 In the circumstances I think the above resolution is fair.
 Monzo correctly processed Miss L's chargeback and having received the defence from the bakery made a reasonable decision not to challenge the chargeback further.
-However, had Monzo provided the full defence from the bakery to Miss L, this could have given Miss L clarity, meaning the matter would have been resolved sooner.
+However, had Monzo provided the full defence from the bakery to Miss L, this could have helped Miss L understand why it wasn't possible to take her chargeback further, meaning the matter would have been resolved sooner.
 It's therefore appropriate it offered compensation and I think the amount Monzo has offered is fair to recognise any upset caused.